-British Canoeing believe that everyone should be able to access and enjoy paddlesports, regardless of their identity, background or circumstances, whether they wish to paddle recreationally, represent their Country on the world stage, or give back to the community through coaching or volunteering.
+British Canoeing is committed to ensuring everyone is able to access and enjoy paddlesports, regardless of their identity, background or circumstances, whether they wish to paddle recreationally, represent their Country on the world stage, or give back to the community through coaching or volunteering.

-To contact Helena regarding any equality, diversity or inclusion queries, please email [email protected]
+Helena Russo is British Canoeing's equality, diversity and inclusion lead to contact Helena regarding any equality, diversity or inclusion queries, please email [email protected]

 Inclusion Advisory Group

 The Inclusion Advisory Group (IAG) first launched in 2021, and is an important element of our organisation’s commitment to work within equality, diversity and inclusion.
 The IAG is an advisory function, made up of a Chair and up to eight members.
-Members can be independent (they are not involved in paddling, but have experience and knowledge around equality, diversity and inclusion) or non-independent (they are from the paddling community, and have an interest in driving equality, diversity and inclusion).
+Members can be independent (not involved in paddling, but have experience and knowledge around equality, diversity and inclusion) or non-independent (from the paddling community, and have an interest in driving equality, diversity and inclusion).

 The IAG reports to the British Canoeing Board, and has some of the following functions:

 To provide advice, guidance, and make recommendations on equality, diversity and inclusion matters or programmes.

-● Provide lived experience recommendations to strengthen the equality framework of the organisations, and make suggestions for improvements to organisational delivery.
+Provide lived experience recommendations to strengthen the equality framework of the organisations, and make suggestions for improvements to organisational delivery.

-John McCalla-Leacy (Chair)
+John McCalla-Leacy - Chair

 Anna, also known as KayakingHijabi on social media, is a full-time mother, fitness instructor and an occasional copywriter.
 She loves arts, cycling and taking part in charity fundraising sports events.
 Anna has been paddling in the UK since 2011, concentrating on marathon kayak racing by finishing the DW Race in 2019 as a female JV K2 team.
 Anna has joined IAG because as a Muslim woman and a stepmom to a girl with ADHD, she would love to make paddlesports more accessible and inclusive to BAME girls and women and people with invisible health conditions.

-Eilidh Gibson - she/her
+Eilidh Gibson (she/her)

 Eilidh is a canoe slalom athlete from Scotland and she trains with the British Canoeing Programme in Lee Valley.
 Eilidh's passion for equality led her to create Slalom Inspires in 2018, an organisation to empower women and girls through canoeing.
 Eilidh believes in the power sport has to shape lives and she is committed to creating opportunities for more people to experience this life-changing magic.
 In her free time, Eilidh enjoys being creative and crafty.

-Rachel Hudspith - she/her
+Rachel Hudspith (she/her)

 Rachel has been involved in Paddlesport for over 48 years, having coached and led for 36 years, and competed in many disciplines in both men's and women's divisions.
 Through her coaching experience, Rachel understands the importance of being inclusive, accepting and treating people equally.
 In 2010, with support from many including her immediate family, she made a decision to start her transition and start living my life as Rachel, followed by Gender Reassignment surgery and being awarded a Gender Recognition Certificate.
 This journey has given Rachel the confidence, experiences and knowledge where she can support and help others from the LGBT+ community to be themselves.
 Rachel is well-placed to advise on the content in policies, documents and support material that will help others in our sport to participate or compete and enjoy our great sport.